SeaQL/seaql.github.io/SeaORM/docs/06-relation/09-nested-selects.md

 );
 ```

 Because the tables `cake` and `bakery` have some duplicate column names, we'd have to do custom selects. `select_only` here clears the default select list, and we apply aliases with [`column_as`](https://docs.rs/sea-orm/latest/sea_orm/query/trait.QuerySelect.html#method.column_as).
-Then, in `FromQueryResult` we use `from_alias` to map the query result back to the nested struct.
+Then, in `FromQueryResult` we use `alias` to map the query result back to the nested struct.

 ## Nested Models